IngaObloza/SQL-CodeWars/7-kyu/GROCERY STORE: Real Price!.md

 * what i understand: math operation in query, usage of "as", order by, round()
 * what i don't quite: nessesery to use cast() for math operations with float data type for each (arguments)

-Maby is more advanced than 7-kyu
+Maby is more advanced than 7-kyu and descripcion of task should be more specific taking under concern test requirement.

 **My solutions which worked corectly (CodeWars):**